 The following step is only necessary if you would like to use VPN (Virtual Private Network) to establish a securely encrypted network connection to your FRITZ!Box and to the network devices or services in the home network using your Android device's internet connection:

-Note:Whenever a VPN connection is active, all Internet queries are routed over the FRITZ!Box.
-This means that even when using your Android device in public wireless hotspots, you will have tap-proof und tamperproof access to all web services, such as email and online banking, in a public wireless hotspot with your Android device.
+Note:Whenever a VPN connection is active, all internet queries are routed over the FRITZ!Box.
+This guarantees tap- and tamper-proof communication when using all web services, such as email and online banking, in a public wireless hotspot with your Android device.

 - Configure a VPN connection to the FRITZ!Box.